syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 N> You cannot modify the names of existing built-in toolbar items and cannot create toolbar item with these list.

-## Get an item from inbuilt top toolbar
+## Get an item from default top toolbar

-The `ImageEditorToolbarItem` is placed on the top of the image editor, and you can customize the header toolbar item using the `View` and `Name` properties:
+The default top toolbar contains 3 groups and each group contains its own items.
+You can get the `ImageEditorToolbarItem` and customize the properties.

 {% highlight C# %}